 - NASA unveiled the first space shuttle

-- an American panel warned that chlorofluorocarbons (CFCs) in aerosol cans were harming the ozone layer
+- an American panel warned that chlorofluorocarbons (CFCs) in aerosol cans was harming the ozone layer

 - Landing vehicles from spacecrafts of the United States landed safely on Mars